 Rachel had assured Quinn that she would.
 Another promise she's failed to keep.

 Being thanked once in an acceptance speech by a young television actress is hardly worth mentioning, but being thanked a second time when that actress wins a Golden Globe raises a question or two.
-The first one comes in a post-show interview, from a pretty-but-bland entertainment reporter.
+The first one comes in a post-show interview from a pretty-but-bland entertainment reporter.
 "Now, I have to ask you something.
 Tonight is the second time you've thanked Rachel Berry.
-Who is she and why did you say she inspired you to take this amazing role?"
+Who is she and why did you say that she inspired you to take on this amazing role?"

 A splash of pink, slightly darker than her shade of rouge, paints Quinn's cheeks.
 Her eyes drops and she sucks on her lower lip as her fingers nervously twist in her lap before she takes a quick breath and straightens her posture, effortlessly slipping into the comfortable indifference that Rachel still remembers so well from high school.
 "Rachel is another one of those wonderful people that I had the privilege of knowing when I was younger," Quinn explains vaguely, poised and aloof once again.
 "And I drew on some of my memories of her to help mold the Kylie that you see towards the end of the film."

 "No," Quinn answers evenly.
 "Just one little piece of a really complex character."

 Quinn changes the focus so smoothly that the subject of Rachel is completely dropped, but not forgotten—at least not by Rachel, who spends another hour frozen to her seat in stunned silence.
 Wonderful.
 Privilege.
 Memories.